Aftercare

 Do you provide scar cover-ups?

-I am very interested in providing scar cover-ups and am actively learning in this area.
-If you are interested in working on a scar cover-up, please reach out and we can discuss the possibilities.
+If you are interested in working on a scar cover-up, please reach out so we can determine the best approach based on the nature and age of the scarring.

 Will getting a tattoo hurt?